charlax/entrepreneurship-resources/README.md

 - [30 Legendary Startup Pitch Decks And What You Can Learn From Them](https://piktochart.com/blog/startup-pitch-decks-what-you-can-learn/)
 - [The Only 10 Slides You Need in Your Pitch](https://guykawasaki.com/the-only-10-slides-you-need-in-your-pitch/), Guy Kawasaki
 - [Start House](https://starthouse.xyz/)
+- [On the Road to Failure](https://www.slidebook.io/blog/article/on-the-road-to-failure/): presentations and pitch decks by the largest business failures and corporate frauds

 ### Pivoting